 Spring break comes and goes.
 Students will be tired, may be keeping late hours and not eating well as they work to complete final semester projects.
 You may receive more frequent phone calls, or not hear from them at all.
-Students will be registering for next year and declaring their major.
-Many will be asking, "What is my major?"
+Students will be registering for next year.

-Now is a good time to remind your student of the resources available to them as they move forward in their major begin final studio projects and write final papers.
-Ask about their major and how they are feeling about their decision.
+Now is a good time to remind your student of the resources available to them as they begin final studio projects and write final papers.
 Be the coach.
 Refer to campus resources: Academic Advisor, peer tutors, Dean of Students staff.